Guidelines for when to tell another parent

-Some teens engage in behavior that may be risky or annoying, but it doesn’t put themselves or others in serious danger.
-If a teen’s conduct could result in injury or death, it’s time to consider talking to another parent.
+Some teens engage in risky behavior that doesn’t put themselves or others in serious danger.
+But if the conduct could result in injury or death, it’s time to talk to the parent.
 In 2014, distracted driving resulted in 3,179 deaths and 431,000 injuries, yet teens continue to text behind the wheel.
-Ask yourself, If you don’t speak up, how will you feel if that teen’s distracted driving resulted in deaths or injuries?
+Ask yourself—if you don’t speak up, how will you feel if that teen’s distracted driving results in deaths or injuries?
 Even if the teenager’s parents are upset, if it saves a life it will be well worth it.

 2. Make a Pact

 Proactively attacking the issue could be the best approach.
-Some parents make a pact with other parents within their social circles to always talk to another parent if something comes up with their children.
+Some parents make a pact with friends.
+They agree to always talk to another parent tell when something comes up with their children.
 As teens start driving, these types of promises become especially important, since teen drivers are nearly three times more likely to be in a fatal crash than someone 20 years of age or older.
-With an agreement in place, you’ll not only lay the groundwork for yourself to report these incidents, but you’ll ensure you’re among the first to know if your own kids are putting themselves in danger.
+With an agreement in place, you’ll report these incidents, and they’ll report to you.
+So you’ll ensure you’re among the first to know if your own kids are putting themselves in danger.
 (Note that even with a pact, feelings can get hurt, so be prepared.)